 - Performance monitor tracks metrics like distance, time, and heart rate

 If you are in a hurry to buy a rowing machine, you can do no wrong in buying the Teeter Power 10.
-A word of caution – this machine is so easy to use that you can easily overdo your exercise when you are just starting.
+A word of caution – this machine is so easy to use that you can easily overdo your exercise when you’re just starting.
 Make sure you take your time and ease into exercise.
-Use the metrics tracking to track your progress, and gradually increase your workouts.
+Use the metrics tracking to monitor your progress and gradually increase your workouts.

 Another one of the best rowing machines, you cannot go wrong with the Hydrow Rower.
-If you are looking to feel like you are rowing on a lake, this is the choice.
-Close your eyes while you are rowing and picture yourself cutting through the glassy, clear water.
+If you are looking to feel like you’re rowing on a lake, this is the choice.
+Close your eyes while you row and picture yourself cutting through the glassy, clear water.
 The machine acts just like a rowboat on the water.

 Let’s look at some of the best features of this great indoor rowing machine for seniors: